 By Rachel White

 I began my relationship with Byggmeister in 2008 as a client.
 My husband and I hired the company to renovate our master bedroom and improve the efficiency of our home.
 I was in the midst of a career transition (I am a recovering academic) and was on a quest to reduce our home’s energy and carbon footprint.
 I hired Byggmeister because of the firm's reputation for quality and professionalism and commitment to environmental stewardship.
 By the end of the project I had signed on as a consultant to help develop sustainability goals, standards and protocols.
-And now, ten years later, I’m general manager.
+And now, ten years later, I’m CEO.

 Byggmeister is poised at the threshold of a generational transition.
 After 36 years under Paul Eldrenkamp’s leadership, a new cohort has stepped up to take the helm as Paul is gradually stepping back.